SDBrett/jekyllblog/_posts/2016-12-26-top-3-communication-skills-every-person-needs.md

 Hopefully, you have now tuned back in.

 Speaking as an engineer, we have many great and new ideas.
 We often find opposition to these ideas.
-A common one is &#8220;We have always done it this way.
+A common one is "We have always done it this way.
 I don';t see a reason to change&#8221;.
 Being able to work past an objection is a sales skill.
 If you';ve done scripting, think of exception handling.

 We may need to build excitement or appeal to emotion over logic.
 Sometimes you need to tell a story to achieve the desired outcome.
 These are all things, that can be learnt through sales.